markdoliner/check_xmpp_dns/README.md

 * (optional) python gevent library.
 Only needed if you execute the script directly to run a standalone web server.
 * (optional) gunicorn.
-Only needed if you want to use the included check-xmpp-dns.conf upstart config to runt he script as a system service.
+Only needed if you want to use the included check-xmpp-dns.conf upstart config to run the script as a system service.

 Usage